cc-archive/vocabulary-legacy/README.md

 ### Using

-To use Vue-Vocabulary in your projects, refer to [this document](https://cc-vue-vocabulary.netlify.app/?path=/docs/vocabulary-usage--page).
+To use Vue Vocabulary in your projects, refer to [this document](https://cc-vue-vocabulary.netlify.app/?path=/docs/vue-vocabulary-usage--page).

 ### Contributing

-To contribute to Vue-Vocabulary, refer to [this document](https://cc-vue-vocabulary.netlify.app/?path=/docs/vue-vocabulary-contribution--page).
+To contribute to Vue Vocabulary, refer to [this document](https://cc-vue-vocabulary.netlify.app/?path=/docs/vue-vocabulary-contribution--page).

 ### Disclaimer